WQU-MScFE-Capstone-MGS/qc-tick-data-strategies/README.md

 Algorithm will dowload chunks of data in .csv files withing size limit of around 41.6kb into folders named by symbol into '1_RawTicks' folder.

+This web-site _does not_ provide data to download every day from 7:00am to 3:00pm GMT.

 Alternatavly, raw tick data for this research can be reached in [Box folder](https://app.box.com/s/fwau5uwsrvn4lgwfwpvkf9zwnxo24k82)